-With the expiration in the late 1980s of the most recent agreement with Petroleos Mexicanos (PEMEX), the Defense Fuels Supply Center resumed making purchases for the SPR on behalf of DOE from the spot market until fill was suspended for a second time after FY1994.
+With the expiration in the late 1980s of an agreement with Petroleos Mexicanos (PEMEX), the Defense Fuels Supply Center resumed making purchases for the SPR on behalf of DOE from the spot market until fill was suspended for a second time after FY1994.
 The federal deficit was a major concern, and in light of the common interests established between consuming and producing nations during the Gulf War, the Reserve was deemed by a majority in Congress to be sufficiently filled.

-Alternative approaches to direct purchase of oil for the Reserve were studied and debated during the 1980s.
+Alternatives to the direct purchase of oil for the Reserve were studied and debated during the 1980s.
 Most alternatives had distinct disadvantages or risks.
 Among the options examined at length were the sale of oil-denominated bonds with the revenues applied to oil purchases; imposition of SPR-dedicated fees on gasoline or oil imports; and sale of the Naval Petroleum Reserves (NPR) or dedication of NPR revenues to SPR purchases.
 The only option examined thought to have the same advantages as direct purchases was oil leasing.

 In the 102nd Congress, omnibus energy legislation in the House (H.R.
-776) included a provision that would have required that refiners of domestic and imported oil be assessed 1% of their domestic and imported crude, and imported refined product purchases or cash equivalent, to provide 150,000 b/d for the SPR.
+776) included a provision that would have required that refiners of domestic and imported oil be assessed 1% of their domestic and imported crude and products - or the cash equivalent - to provide 150,000 b/d for the SPR.
 The George H. W. Bush Administration and the industry were opposed to this approach, arguing that a set-aside would be the equivalent of a tax and that it would be borne disproportionately by certain companies.
 The contentious set-aside language was struck on the House floor, and a similar provision in the Senate was defeated during committee markup.